jaredhoberock/thrust-workshop/fun_with_points/README.md

       }
     }

 It's basically a __sequential__ `for` loop that calls `rand` a bunch of times.
-Since `for` loops are sequential, each iteration of this loop gets executed one at a time, in order.
+That means that each iteration of this loop gets executed one at a time, in order.
 Not very parallel.

 To make matters worse, we know that the reason you get a different number each time you call `rand` is because there's some secret __implicit shared state__ inside that gets updated with each call.
 If we called `rand` a bunch of times in parallel all at once, they might run into each other!